alexk99/the_router/quagga_bgp.md

 ## OSFP
-Let's set up a test network consisting of three routers: h4, h5 and c2. h4 and h5 are routers running TheRouter software, c2 is a cisco router.
+Let's set up a test network consisting of three routers: h4, h5 and c2. h4 and h5 are routers running BisonRouter software, c2 is a cisco router.
 On each router an ip address is assigned to a loopback interface: h4 has 4.4.4.4 address, h5 has 5.5.5.5 address and c2 has 2.2.2.2 address.
 Then we can use this addresses to establish iBGP connectivity.
 For example